xSimmba/cloud-computing-syllabus/Session7_Lab.md

    - Ensure Terraform is installed (refer to Session 6 if needed).
    - Ensure Minikube is installed:
      ```bash
-     # Start a Minikube cluster:
+     # Start a existing Minikube cluster:
      minikube start
      terraform init
      ```